 Most car crashes in California are the result of one or more driver's negligence, but sometimes accidents are caused by mechanical malfunctions such as failed brakes, defective tires, defective accelerators, or broken seatbelts.
 Sometimes a driver is responsible for a mechanical failure because he or she ignored warning signs that a malfunction would occur, such as the altered feel of driving on tires with insufficient air, or a screeching sound that indicated brake pads were wearing thin.
 In some cases, the failure is the result of a negligent repair shop.
 In California, auto repair shops must be registered with the Bureau of Automotive Repair.
 If they perform an inspection of a car or repair negligently, they can be held responsible for accident damages.
-At Sharifi Firm, PLC, our lawyers can work with knowledgeable experts to examine the cause of a car accident, and when appropriate, sue the responsible parties for mechanical malfunctions in Los Angeles.Liability for Mechanical Malfunctions in California
+At Sharifi Firm, APC, our Los Angeles car accident lawyers can work with knowledgeable experts to examine the cause of a car accident, and when appropriate, sue the responsible parties for mechanical malfunctions.Liability for Mechanical Malfunctions in California

 Mechanical malfunctions can cause an accident in which only the driver of the vehicle is hurt, or they may result in an accidents causing injuries to others on the road.
 One of the biggest issues in a mechanical malfunction case is who should be held responsible for the accident.
 It could be the driver of the malfunctioning vehicle, whoever last repaired it, or the company that manufactured a malfunctioning part.